Joseph E. Levine: Marriage and distribution career

 In 1937, Levine encountered Rosalie Harrison, then a singer with Rudy Vallee's band, and left the restaurant business for her; within a week of their engagement, at Harrison's insistence, Levine sold the Cafe Wonderbar.
 They married the following year and moved to New Haven, Connecticut, where Joe bought, and commenced to run, a movie theater.
 Eventually, he became a successful, if small-time, distributor and exhibitor throughout New England, buying "decrepit" Westerns at low rates for his theaters, which eventually totalled seven, including three drive-ins.

 One of Levine's most unusual successes was Body Beautiful, a sex-hygiene film which he saw drawing a line of prospective ticket-buyers who were braving a snowstorm to that end.
 He later remembered buying it to show in his theaters because "it made me sick."
 He was also a representative for Burstyn-Mayer distributing Italian films such as Roberto Rossellini's Rome, Open City (1945) and Paisà (1946), and Vittorio De Sica's Bicycle Thieves (1948).

-The Second World War led Levine to run an almost jingoistic promotion of the film Ravaged Earth, which had been shot in China.
-Renting the Shubert Theater in his native Boston, he spent large sums of his own money on advertisements for the film that he wrote himself; these reflected the anti-Japanese sentiments of the times and used language that would later be considered offensive.
+The Second World War inspired Levine to promote the film Ravaged Earth, which had been shot in China, with pro-American, anti-Japanese rhetoric.
+Renting the Shubert Theater in his native Boston, he spent large sums of money on film advertisements that he wrote himself; the wording reflected then-prevailing anti-Japanese sentiments of the war era.
 Nan Robertson's obituary of Levine quotes one of the slogans as reading: "Jap Rats Stop at Nothing – See This.
 It Will Make You Fighting Mad."

 During the 1950s, he became an area sub-distributor for newly-formed American International Pictures.
-In 1956, he bought the Australian film Walk Into Paradise, its low box-office revenues led him to change the title to Walk Into Hell, which gave it box-office success.
-Levine discovered that double features with the same cast members or similar titles brought in higher box-office revenues; this led him to present two films together because they had similar titles.
+In 1956, Levine bought the Australian film Walk Into Paradise; after it generated low box-office revenue, he retitled the film Walk Into Hell, which brought box-office success.
+Levine discovered that double features with overlapping cast members or similar titles generated higher box-office revenue; he began the practice of screening two films with similar titles on one bill.

 In the 1960s he built two cinemas on 57th Street in New York City – the Lincoln Art Theatre and the Festival Theatre.